rishi4github/my-website/README.md

 New Line Added for the purpose of example branch.

 Line 1 Added For Merge Conflict Creation.
-Extra Text.
+New Text Added.

+Commit With Latest Content Now.